meteor/meteor/content/deployment.md

 Once you've installed the command, you can initialize your project with `mup init`, which will create a `mup.json` file which you can use to configure your setup.
 You can read the [finer details here](https://github.com/kadirahq/meteor-up#example-file), but essentially you need to list the servers you would like to install to as well as some options on exactly how to set them up.

 To list those servers you'll first need to obtain some!
-A good option is Digital Ocean(https://www.digitalocean.com), which will provide a Virtual Private Server for a very reasonable price.
+A good option is [Digital Ocean](https://www.digitalocean.com), which will provide a Virtual Private Server for a very reasonable price.
 You'll need to ensure that Ubuntu or Debian is installed on the machine and mup can SSH into your server with the keys you provide in the config.

 Once you've configured mup, you can get your servers installed with